General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will.

 Charitable gift annuity issuance by universities in Washington and The Evergreen State College is regulated under Sec.
 28B.10.485, which allows the issuance of gift annuities without a Certificate of Exemption.
 However, such organizations are required to maintain 100% of the assets given in exchange for the annuity for the lifetimes of the respective annuitants.

 Application ProcessTo register for a Certificate of Exemption, the charity must submit a detailed application to the Office of the Insurance Commissioner.
-The fee is $25.
 The Application to Obtain an Exemption to Issue Charitable Gift Annuities must include: evidence of tax-exempt status under the IRC, corporate documents (articles of incorporation and bylaws), Certificate of Good Standing from the state of domicile, a current list of directors and officers, appointment of the Insurance Commissioner as attorney for service of process, the most recently filed Form 990, information on the charity's history, history of the charity's gift annuity program nationwide, a description of the solicitation method of annuities, audited financial statements for the past three (3) years (each accompanied by a certified supplemental schedule of the financial activity of the applicant and reflecting the reserves), sample gift annuities, gift annuity payout rates, applications and brochures and proof of registration with Washington's Secretary of State to solicit contributions.
 The sample gift annuity agreements are also required with the applications should include form titles and unique identifying form footers in the bottom left-hand corner for separate numbering and indexing, the property value, annuity amount, the manner and frequency of payments, annuitants' age, a misstatement of age provision and the reasonable value of annuity benefits.
 Washington does not specify any required state-specify disclosure language.
 Washington also specifically requires applicants to hold a Certificate of Good standing from the domicile state and to be registered with the Washington Secretary of State as a Charitable Organization to solicit contributions.

 Disclosure LanguageWashington does not specify any required state-specify disclosure language.